grst/grst.github.io/bioinformatics/_posts/2019-11-29-reportsrender.md

    every time I fix a typo in the final report.

 5. **Automatically generate reports and deploy them as a website.**
-   A major part of my work is to opresent the results of my analyses to a non-technical audience (that's usually Molecular Biologists).
+   A major part of my work is to present the results of my analyses to a non-technical audience (that's usually Molecular Biologists).
    This usually involves copying and pasting figures to a word document that is sent around by email -- a process that is error-prone and leads to [outdated versions floating around](https://xkcd.com/1459/).

-I achieve this by tying together two well estabilshed technologies:
+I achieve this by tying together two well-established technologies:
 [Jupyter](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html)
 and [Rmarkdown](https://rmarkdown.rstudio.com/) notebooks on the one hand and the pipelining engine [Nextflow](https://www.nextflow.io/) on the other hand.

+In the following section, I explain why using jupyter or Rmarkdown notebooks alone is not enough.
+Next, I will describe how I extend notebooks into a data science workflow.
+Finally, I introduce [reportsrender](https://github.com/grst/reportsrender/), a python package containing helper scripts to build the pipeline and provide a full example pipeline.

 ## Notebooks alone are not enough
 Notebooks are widely used among data scientists and they are a great tool to make